top of page

 "My Eternal Dreams"

 I have come to understand that my portraits capture more than a likeness of a horse.
 They portray the essence, the spirit, of that being.
-Time and again my clients tell me that the art gives them a way of putting the beautiful, intangible nature of their love into focus, providing a window into their living spirit.
-In the case of a horse that has passed on, the portrait offers a portal to connect to their immortal spirit.
+Time and again, my clients tell me that the art gives them a way to bring the intangible nature of their love into focus in a way that defines it and acknowledges it.
+In the case of a horse that has passed away, the portrait becomes a portal to connect to their immortal spirit.

 Photographs remind us of the past

 Immortality is difficult to comprehend when we face the daily absence of our loved one’s physical presence, or we look at photographs that remind us of our lives together.
-When my mother was aging and in a nursing home, I found myself looking at photographs of her when she was young and healthy, I grieved for the person she used to be.
-As I worked through that grief, I realized how in the passage of time her body and mind had changed, but her spirit still remained the same.
+When my mother was aging and in a nursing home, I found myself looking at photos of her when she was young and healthy.
+I grieved for the loss of the vital woman I had always known.
+As I worked through that grief, I realized that though the passage of time had changed her body and mind, her spirit remained the same.
 She was no less than she ever was, despite her appearance as an invalid in a wheelchair.
 I realized that the photographs were a false reality.
-When we look at photographs, we are looking at moments that existed in the past.
-We are aware of the time when someone took that “snapshot” in an attempt to preserve that moment.
-Therefore, when we look at photographs to remind us of our loved ones, we are always referring to the past.
+When we look at photos, we are looking at moments that existed in the past.
+We are aware of the time when we took that “snapshot” in an attempt to preserve that moment.
+Photographs are always from the past, and since the present has changed, inevitably, no matter how beautiful they are, they evoke feelings of wishing we could be that way, how things were back then.

-Somehow, there is something different with the portraits I create.
-When I create a portrait of a horse, whether the horse is twenty miles away or on the other side, I am connecting with the eternal essence of that horse.
-With every stroke of my pastel I create the horse as it exists in the present moment.
-Amazingly, this moment then becomes a perpetual present moment every time one looks at the art, so the image, in its own way, is always alive.
+It is different when one experiences an artistic creation.
+In the process of creating a portrait of a horse, whether the horse is twenty miles away or on the other side, I am connecting with the eternal essence of that horse.
+With every stroke of my pastels, I depict the horse as if it exists in the present moment.
+When perceiving the art, every moment becomes now.
+So the image, in its way, is always alive.
 I paint what is, not what was.
 I portray the eternal essence, not the finite earthly experience.

-Someday we too shall pass on, and perhaps then the art itself becomes a legacy of our undying love.
-A pastel version of a prayer flag, rippling its energetic threads into the universe.
+Someday, we too shall pass on, and perhaps then the art itself becomes a legacy of our undying love.
+Each work of art is like a pastel prayer flag, rippling its energetic threads into the universe.